kggu/group_2/README.md

 Replace domain and clientID in .env.example with Auth0 configuration details.
 Replace token in .env.example with mapbox token.
+Replace root in .env-example with API domain root.

 Rename .env.example to .env